yaqubadesola/sadiya_blog_project/README.md

 # Nodejs-blog
-a simple blog using nodejs express
+a simple blog using nodejs express and mysql

 ## Requirements :
 - Mysql database